Fair Cardholder Agreement

 Arbitration Procedures: This Arbitration Provision is made pursuant to a transaction involving interstate commerce, and shall be governed by the Federal Arbitration Act, 9 U.S.C.
 Sections 1‐16, as it may be amended (the “FAA”).
 The arbitration shall be governed by the applicable Code, except that (to the extent enforceable under the FAA) this Arbitration Provision shall control if it is inconsistent with the applicable Code.
 The arbitrator shall apply applicable substantive law consistent with the FAA and applicable statutes of limitations and shall honor claims of privilege recognized at law and, at the timely request of either party, shall provide a brief written explanation of the basis for the decision.
 In conducting the arbitration proceeding, the arbitrator shall not apply the Federal or any state rules of civil procedure or rules of evidence.
 Either party may submit a request to the arbitrator to expand the scope of discovery allowable under the applicable Code.
 The party submitting such a request must provide a copy to the other party, who may submit objections to the arbitrator with a copy of the objections provided to the requesting party, within fifteen (15) days of receiving the requesting party’s notice.
 The granting or denial of such request will be in the sole discretion of the arbitrator who shall notify the parties of his/her decision within twenty (20) days of the objecting party’s submission.
 The arbitrator shall take reasonable steps to preserve the privacy of individuals, and of business matters.
 Judgment upon the award rendered by the arbitrator may be entered in any court having jurisdiction.
 The arbitrator’s decision will be final and binding, except for any right of appeal provided by the FAA.
 However, any party can appeal that award to a three‐arbitrator panel administered by the same arbitration organization, which shall consider anew any aspect of the initial award objected to by the appealing party.
 The appealing party shall have thirty (30) days from the date of entry of the written arbitration award to notify the arbitration organization that it is exercising the right of appeal.
 The appeal shall be filed with the arbitration organization in the form of a dated writing.
 The arbitration organization will then notify the other party that the award has been appealed.
 The arbitration organization will appoint a three‐arbitrator panel which will conduct arbitration pursuant to its Code and issue its decision within one hundred twenty (120) days of the date of the appellant’s written notice.
 The decision of the panel shall be by majority vote and shall be final and binding.

-Continuation: This Arbitration Provision shall survive termination of your Card Account as well as voluntary payment of any debt in full by you, any legal proceeding by us to collect a debt owed by you, and any bankruptcy by you or us.
+Continuation: This Arbitration Provision shall survive termination of your Bank Account and/or Card Account as well as voluntary payment of any debt in full by you, any legal proceeding by us to collect a debt owed by you, and any bankruptcy by you or us.
 If any portion of this Arbitration Provision is deemed invalid or unenforceable under any principle or provision of law or equity, consistent with the FAA, it shall not invalidate the remaining portions of this Arbitration Provision, the Agreement, or any prior agreements you may have had with us, each of which shall be enforceable regardless of such invalidity.

 Refunds are at par.